dishakamale/robotics/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello and welcome!
+Hello!
 I am a final year Ph.D. candidate at Lehigh University advised by [Prof. Cristian-Ioan Vasile](https://engineering.lehigh.edu/faculty/cristian-ioan-vasile).
 My research vision centers on developing the theoretical foundations and practical implementations of intelligent robotic systems for complex, safety-critical applications with an emphasis on informed decision-making.
 Towards this, my doctoral research focuses on perception-aware planning and safe decision making with formal guarantees of safety, correctness and performance.

-I spent a wonderful summer at the [Honda Research Institute, USA](https://usa.honda-ri.com/) as an intern.
+in 2024, I spent a wonderful summer at the [Honda Research Institute, USA](https://usa.honda-ri.com/) as an intern.
 Before embarking on my journey at Lehigh, I was a visiting research intern at the [Intelligent Manipulation Lab](https://intmanlab.com/index.html), University of Lincoln, UK where I got the opportunity to work on planning and control for human-robot shared manipulation.

 I am honored to have been selected as the NSF CPS Rising star 2025 and P C Rossin Dean's fellow 2020-21.